Grand Guignol: Important people

 Jack Jouvin served as director from 1930 to 1937.
-He shifted the theatre's subject matter, focusing performances not on gory horror but psychological drama.
-Under his leadership, the theatre's popularity waned and, after World War II, it was not well-attended.
+He shifted the theater's subject matter, focusing performances not on gory horror but psychological drama.
+Under his leadership, the theater's popularity waned and, after World War II, it was not well-attended.

-Charles Nonon was the theatre's last director.
+Charles Nonon was the theater's last director.

 Plays

-In a typical Grand Guignol performance patrons would see five or six short plays, all in a style that attempted to be brutally true to the theatre's naturalistic ideals.
+In a typical Grand Guignol performance patrons would see five or six short plays, all in a style that attempted to be brutally true to the theater's naturalistic ideals.
 The most popular and best-known were the horror plays, which featured a distinctly bleak worldview and gory special effects, particularly in their climaxes.
 The horrors depicted at Grand Guignol were generally not supernatural; rather these plays often explored altered states like insanity, hypnosis, or panic.
 To heighten the effect, the horror plays were often alternated with comedies, a lineup referred to as "hot and cold showers."

 Examples of Grand Guignol horror shows included: